The thread about an A to Z (almost!) of Edinburgh and Leith streets that are named after women

 F is for Flora Stevenson‘s, a primary school in Comely Bank named for the Glasgow-borne social reformer who was an early campaigner (with her sister Louisa) for women’s entry into universities and became an organiser of education in the city for poor children; particularly girls and would serve as a convenor on the Edinburgh School Board.

 H is for Hope Street.
 Not named after a woman, but named because of a woman.
 In 1803, Mrs Maxwell of Carriden (nee Mary Charlotte Bouverie) wrote to the town council to complain that she lived on a street with no name.
-The council obliged by naming it for a man, Charles Hope of Granton MP, Lord Advocate.
+The council obliged by naming it for a man: Stuart Harris says this may have been Charles Hope of Granton MP, Lord Advocate.
+An alternative explanation may be that it was for Admiral Sir George Hope of Carriden, a 2nd cousin of Granton.

 I is for Elsie Inglis Way, named in 2019 in Abbeyhill for the well known (but not well enough) WW1 military doctor, suffragist, teacher, campaigner, philanthropist, organiser and pioneer of women’s’ medicine in the city.
 A maternity hospital nearby once bore her name.